-The Open and Distance Learning Center of the University will continue to pedagogically and technically support the instructors in regards to course design and delivery and educational material development.
+The Open and Distance Learning Center of the University will continue to pedagogically and technically support the DL instructors in regards to course design and delivery and educational material development.

-In regards to the integration of the innovative and alternative assessment practices for final exams, the University follows the guidelines of the regulatory frameworks.
+In regards to the integration of the innovative and alternative assessment practices for final exams, the University will follow the regulatory frameworks.